 Residents Maintain Autonomy

-This is a measure of the percent of long-term care patients who required additional assistance with activities of daily living over time.
-Activities of daily living include activities such as taking medications and taking a bath.
+This is a measure of the percentage of long-term care patients who needed more assistance with activities of daily living over time.
+Activities of daily living include activities such as moving around and using the bathroom.

 Ability to Keep Residents Mobile

-This datapoint is a measure of the percentage of long-term stay residents who remained mobile levels.
-Many in the industry would argue that mobility is vital to residents' physical and mental health.
+This is a measure of the percentage of long-term care residents who remained mobile levels.

-This is the number of hospitalizations per 1,000 days of patient care.
-There is typically a correlation between staying out of the hospital and the quality of nursing home care.
+This is the number of hospitalizations per 1,000 days of care.
+There is usually a correlation between having fewer hospitalizations and the overall quality of nursing home care.

 Short-term Care: Rehospitalizations